bguiz/blog.bguiz.com/src/documents/reactpubposts/2017-05-postgresql-upsert-knex.md

 Postgres landed support for upsert in `9.5`, so thankfully one does not need to deal with the above.
-They do not call it upsert though, instead it is done via an [`insert`](https://www.postgresql.org/docs/devel/static/sql-insert.html) statement that uses an [`on conflict`](https://www.postgresql.org/docs/devel/static/sql-insert.html#sql-on-conflict) clause.
+They do not name it upsert though, instead it is done via an [`insert`](https://www.postgresql.org/docs/devel/static/sql-insert.html) statement that uses an [`on conflict`](https://www.postgresql.org/docs/devel/static/sql-insert.html#sql-on-conflict) clause.